Clean freaks rejoice, zero waste dish soap is one of the easiest zero waste swaps you can make.

 Price Range: $13

-It comes as one of the best solid dish soaps, and can become an eco-friendly dishwashing liquid by melting and mixing in boiling water.
+Their eco-friendly substitute for dish soap is made from organic saponofied coconut oil and organic castor oil, and it can become an eco-friendly dishwashing liquid by melting it and mixing in boiling water.

 About Butter Me Up Organics

-Because they make low waste solutions for all our daily home and personal care products—from biodegradable sunscreen to deodorant—packaged in glass, compostable cardboard tubes, or, in the case of their zero waste dosh block, just a little paper wrapping.
+Butter Me Up Organics make low waste solutions for all our daily home and personal care products—from sunscreen to deodorant—packaged in glass, compostable cardboard tubes, or, in the case of their zero waste dish block, just a little paper wrapping.

-They’re a cruelty-free brand, but do include beeswax in some of their skincare products, making them not suitable for some vegan consumers.
+Everything is shipped plastic-free and is filled with mostly organic, ethically sourced ingredients.
+They’re a cruelty-free brand, but do include beeswax in some of their skincare products, making them not suitable for some vegan consumers

 My Personal Review of Butter Me Up Organics’ Dish Soap Block:

-“This solid dish soap can become an eco-friendly dishwashing liquid by melting and mixing in boiling water or used by simply running your brush directly on the block.
+“This solid dish soap can become a dishwashing liquid by melting and mixing in boiling water or used by simply running your brush directly on the block.
 I’ve tried it both ways and am pleased to report either yields an effective and long-lasting natural dishwashing soap solution.
 However, I just generally prefer using the solid block as is, as I find the whole thing lasts much longer that way, as long as it’s kept in a well-draining soap dish.”

 Review by Amber McDaniel, SJ’s Head of Content